-Course Learning Outcomes How Each Outcome is How Each Outcome is - Practiced in this Course Evaluated in this Course (A) Students will identify and analyze Assigned readings, in-class Obituary assignment, career opportunities, trends, and future discussions, in-class resume, cover letter or career pathways. activities personal statement, and career plan (B) Students will produce a career and/or Assigned readings, in-class Resume, cover letter or graduate or law school portfolio, offering discussions, in-class personal statement, and a systematic approach to immediate and activities career plan life-long career decision-making.
+Course Learning Outcomes How Each Outcome is How Each Outcome is Practiced in this Course Evaluated in this Course (A) Students will identify and analyze Assigned readings, in-class Obituary assignment, career opportunities, trends, and future discussions, in-class resume, cover letter or career pathways. activities personal statement, and career plan (B) Students will produce a career and/or Assigned readings, in-class Resume, cover letter or graduate or law school portfolio, offering discussions, in-class personal statement, and a systematic approach to immediate and activities career plan life-long career decision-making.
 (C) Students will compose and deliver a In-class discussions Presentation professional oral presentation.
-(D) Students will critically examine a Assigned readings, in-class Senior project specific issue in the field of criminal discussions, in-class justice/criminology and develop a activities, skills practice and product that incorporates research, data assessments entry, interpretation skills, policy solutions to a proposed problem.
+(D) Students will critically examine a Assigned readings, in-class Senior project (ethics, specific issue in the field of criminal discussions, in-class theory, technology and justice/criminology and develop a activities, skills practice and data entry, research and product that incorporates research, data assessments policy decisions entry, and interpretation skills and will assignments) propose a solution to the problem.